NexPlayer/iOS-SDK/getting-started.md

 ## DRM Descrambling

-NexPlayer supports DRM descrambling by allowing the application to assign one or more descramblers to mem- bers of NXPlayer.
+NexPlayer supports DRM descrambling by allowing the application to assign one or more descramblers to members of NXPlayer.

 A descrambler can be the same as the NXPlayerDelegate, or can be a dedicated descrambling object.

 There is an ObjectiveC protocol for each type of descrambler, and a descrambler object must conform to the appropriate protocol.
 For the most part, a descrambling protocol consists only of a single descrambling method.

 The descrambling method receives pointers to input and output buffers; it descrambles the data in the input buffer and places the descrambled data in the output buffer.

 > **Warning** In many cases, the input and output buffer pointers point to the same location.
 Your code should be able to handle cases where they point to the same location, and cases when they are different.
 For example a typical no-op descrambling method that just outputs what it is given as input might be written as follows: